Fiserv/universal-commerce/docs/documentation/interactiveGuide_Loyalty.md

 ## Features enabled in this guide

-This version 1.3 covers the following features enabled for the <b>Pizza Hut</b>
+This version 1.3 covers the following features enabled for the <b>Loyalty</b>

     - Loyalty Changes